sarshogh/tech-principal-pathways/_posts/2025-08-15-summary-few-years-architect.md

 ---

+The Journey of Cloud Architects
+Historically, a cloud architect embarking on a new project would initiate by understanding the business or organization’s requirements.
+This entailed dialogues with stakeholders, evaluations of existing systems, and pinpointing constraints.

+Following this, they’d draft a high-level cloud infrastructure design, detailing the architecture, components, and their interconnections, often visualized using diagrams.

+Post this conceptual phase, architects would delve into detailed designs for every infrastructure element, from networks to security controls.
+This would culminate in a comprehensive plan for infrastructure deployment.

+Collaboration with engineers and developers would then bring this vision to life, followed by rigorous testing.
+Post-deployment, the operations team would step in, ensuring smooth functioning, maintenance, and swift issue resolution.

+In today’s digital age, much of this process is automated using Infrastructure as Code (IaC) and Configuration Management tools, with IDEs playing a pivotal role in enhancing efficiency.

 After spending the past five years working in hybrid cloud architecture, mainly on AWS, I’ve realized that this field is not just about technology — it’s about clarity, balance, and continuous learning.
 These years have shaped how I think, design, communicate, and lead.
 Here are some of the most important lessons I’ve learned along the way:

 - IT is a complex environment, and simplifying it for others is an art.
 The best architects don’t showcase complexity — they remove it.